 The variable $home{ij}$ is an indicator variable that is equal to one if the issuer state is the state where the bank's headquarters is located.
-If a bank has more than one
+If a bank has more than one headquarters (in the case of a few Landesbanken), I treat all headquarters locations as home states.

 The main variable of interest is the interaction effect of the home indicator with bank variables and/or issuer specific variables $home{ij} Interaction{ijq}$.
 These interactions give bank-issuer-time specific variables that allow testing for the moral suasion hypothesis.
-In the baseline specification in Table 6, the "home" indicator is interacted with an issuer-specific variable, the number of Stability Council criteria that a state breaches ("breaches of stability criteria") to test for the moral suasion hypothesis part (I).
-In Section 4.2.2, the term is additionally interacted with the bank specific variable on state ownership ("state-owned") to test for the second part of the moral suasion hypothesis.
+In the baseline specification in Table 6, the "home" indicator is interacted with an issuer-specific variable, the number of Stability Council criteria that a state breaches ("breaches of stability criteria") to test for the moral suasion hypothesis part (I).20 In Section 4.2.2, the term is additionally interacted with the bank specific variable on state ownership ("state-owned") to test for the second part of the moral suasion hypothesis.
 All underlying (two-way) interaction effects are included for correct interpretation but usually not reported for the sake of brevity.